 So what is the “soul” of the color experience?
 When a gifted, talented color designer completes a project, you find yourself in a room that sings!
 It has life, personality, energy.
 This is the highest goal for anyone specializing in color!
 When I hear people preach that color is easy and mathematical or all you have to do is follow numbers, I feel sorry for their clients.
 Architectural Color should never be reduced to a place on a chart.
 That’s just color specification, not design.
-Color should be joyful and personal it should speak different things to different people, it should sing.
+Color should be joyful and personal it should speak different things to different people, it should sing in 3 part harmony.
 Color should be the result of personal experience and skill, not a number!

 Art without soul: